 Campaign to boycott Israel looks to future after Gaza ‘ceasefire’

-With the global spotlight shifting fom Gaza, the campaign to isolate Israel has never been more urgent, experts say.
+With the global spotlight shifting from Gaza, the campaign to isolate Israel has never been more urgent, experts say.

 Israel’s genocidal war on Gaza has pushed the plight of the Palestinian people to the forefront of global attention.
 For more than two years, the world has witnessed the mass killing, disease and starvation imposed upon the enclave by Israel.